illinois-cs419/illinois-cs419.github.io/index.md

 The exams will be asynchronous and can be taken any time during the week assigned.
 They are time-limited, so once you start you will have 60 minutes to finish.
 They are open web - you can use any reference material you wish while taking the exam.
 You should not collaborate with other people.
 Any instances of collaboration will be considered a violation of academic integrity and will result in a 0 on the exam and a letter grade reduction in the final course grade.
 Also, the nature of the exam will make collaboration unhelpful - you will get a better grade working on your own rather than wasting time trying to work together.

+A second-chance exam will be offered the week after which will not be identical to the first exam but will cover the same topics.
+If taken, this exam will be for a maximum of 80% credit and can be used to replace the original exam score.

 ## Grades ##
 We will post grades on [Compass 2g](https://compass.illinois.edu){:target="_blank" rel="noopener"}.